 Course Logistics, Course Cost, Payment Options

-❤ Class is 1.5 hours in length and meets for 8 consecutive weeks via zoom.
-In-person classes will resume in the future as pandemic restrictions ease up.
+❤ Classes are 1 hour in length and meets for 6 consecutive weeks via Zoom.
+In-person classes may resume in the future.

 ❤ Classes are confidential and will have a private access page where you receive course materials, meditations, and weekly class recordings.

 ❤ Pre and post course questionnaire will be collected for research purposes.
 Responses remain anonymous.

 ❤ Upcoming Class Dates: See below.